shakti-rajbhar/KultureHire-Internship/README.md

 ## Purpose
 The purpose of this internship is to bridge the gap between employers and Generation Z by providing insights and solutions to better understand and cater to the needs of this workforce.

 #### Thank you for exploring this repository and for your interest in understanding the journey of bridging the gap between employers and the next-generation workforce.
-Feel free to check out the presentation on  [LinkedIn]([https://pages.github.com](https://www.linkedin.com/posts/kulturehire_data-kulturehire-dataanalytics-activity-7136663776371634176-5Qx4?utm_source=share&utm_medium=member_desktop&rcm=ACoAACACat4BFJWcfPpDLFRHSiEZYKJ1TWXHqqg)/)
+Feel free to check out the presentation on <a href="https://www.linkedin.com/posts/kulturehire_data-kulturehire-dataanalytics-activity-7136663776371634176-5Qx4?utm_source=share&utm_medium=member_desktop&rcm=ACoAACACat4BFJWcfPpDLFRHSiEZYKJ1TWXHqqg">LinkedIn</a>

 Your support is greatly appreciated!